Requesting Patent Prosecution Highway (PPH) in the EPO or UK IPO

 PPH at the EPO

 The EPO participates in a number of PPH agreements including IP5-PPH, but not GPPH.
 Thus, PPH can be requested at the EPO based on the results of examination from most of the major patent offices.
-At the time of writing, it is possible to base PPH at the EPO on a PCT work product (such as the International Preliminary Examination Report) or allowance in China, Japan, Korea, USA, Canada, Australia, Russia, Brazil, Mexico, Singapore, Malaysia, the Philippines, Colombia, Peru, Israel or the Eurasian Patent Office.
+At the time of writing, it is possible to base PPH at the EPO on a PCT work product (such as the International Preliminary Examination Report) or allowance in China, Japan, Korea, USA, Canada, Australia, Russia, Brazil, Mexico, Singapore, Malaysia, the Philippines, Colombia, Peru, Saudi Arabia, Israel or the Eurasian Patent Office.